idsme/code-challenge/README.md

 Given I am on the Code Challenge page
 When I start clear the input field
 Then no gate changes should be shown

+### Angular Touchdown (Bonus)
+From the previous Angular challenge you should now be able to show a list of gate changes.

+Scenario: Hovering effect on gate changes list items
+Given I am on the Code Challenge page, and have a list of gate changes.
+When I hover uneven times (1st time, 3rd time etc...) on a gate change item
+Then the background should have a yellow color
+When I hover even times (2nd time, 4th time etc...) on the same item
+Then the background should have a red color